Adaptive Algorithms for Relatively Lipschitz Continuous Convex Optimization Problems: Introduction

 A few years ago there was introduced a generalization of the Lipschitz condition for nonsmooth problems, namely, relative Lipschitz continuity \cite{Lu,Nestconf}.
 The concept of relative Lipschitz continuity essentially generalizes the classical Lipschitz condition and covers quite important applied problems, including the problem of finding the common point of ellipsoids (IEP), as well as the support vector machine (SVM) for the binary classification problem.

-The concepts of relative smoothness, relative Lipschitz continuity, and relative strong convexity made it possible to significantly expand the limits of applicability of gradient type methods while preserving the optimal convergence rate $O (\frac{1}{\varepsilon^2})$ for relatively Lipschitz problems and $O(\frac{1}{\varepsilon})$ for relatively smooth problems ($\varepsilon$, as usual, denotes the accuracy of the solution).
-The authors \cite{Dragomir} have shown that for the class of relatively smooth problems such an estimate for the rate of convergence cannot be improved in the general case.
+The concepts of relative smoothness, relative Lipschitz continuity, and relative strong convexity made it possible to significantly expand the limits of applicability of gradient type methods while preserving the optimal convergence rate $O (\frac{1}{\varepsilon^2})$ for relatively Lipschitz problems and $O(\frac{1}{\varepsilon})$ for relatively smooth problems ($\varepsilon$, as usual, denotes the accuracy of the solution for functional residual).
+The authors of \cite{Dragomir} have shown that for the class of relatively smooth problems, such an estimate for the rate of convergence cannot be improved in the general case.

-In this paper we consider the class of $(\alpha, L, \delta)$-relatively smooth objective functionals (see Definition \ref{defalphacont}), which covers both the concept of relative smoothness and relative Lipschitz continuity.
+In this paper we consider the class of $(\alpha, L, \delta)$-relatively smooth objective functions (see Definition \ref{defalphacont}), which covers both the concept of relative smoothness and relative Lipschitz continuity.
+Let $Q$ be a closed convex subset of some finite-dimensional vector space.
 For the classical optimization problem

-we propose some analogues of the universal gradient method which automatically adjusts to the "degree of relative smoothness" of the $(\alpha, L, \delta)$-relatively smooth problem (Sect. \ref{sect_univers}).
+we propose some analogues of the universal gradient method which automatically adjusts to the "degree of relative smoothness" of the $(\alpha, L, \delta)$-relatively smooth problem (Sect. \ref{sect_univers}). {We also mention that the proposed algorithms are applicable to solve the problem of minimizing the relatively strongly convex functions, see \cite{savchuk2022adaptive} for more details. }

-We also consider the problem of minimizing the relatively strongly convex functionals in two directions.
-The first one is the applicability of the introduced methods and their convergence rate, the second one is the restarted version of the Mirror Descent method for the constrained optimization problem.

 In addition to the classical optimization problem, we consider the problem of solving Minty variational inequality with ($M$-)relatively bounded operator.
-For a given relatively bounded and monotone operator $g:Q\rightarrow \mathbb{R}^n$, which satisfies
+For a given relatively bounded and monotone operator $g:Q\longrightarrow \mathbb{R}^n$, we need to find a vector $x_* \in Q$, such that